StatCan/egp-crn/docs/source/crn_implementation_process/meshblock_creation.rst

 :``crn``: Primary layer representing NRN roads, NGD BOs, and added NGD roads.
 :``ngd_road``: NGD roads for reference and identifying roads missing from the CRN which are required for BO integration.
+:``suggested_snapping``: Suggested connections between unintegrated BOs and NRN road nodes or edges.
+Intended for rapid
+                         tagging of features to be automatically snapped for quicker editing.
+Not all suggestions will be appropriate and each instance should be reviewed manually.
 :``crn``: Copy of ``crn`` with highly visible symbology for quickly identifying erroneous features to edit without
           having to individually query each one.
 Intended to have a definition query applied using one of the validation attributes (i.e. ``"v101" = 1``).